Contact one of our offices closest to you:

 Community Health Workers (CHW’s) assist people who have recently found out they are HIV+ or infected with TB by meeting one on one to help them understand the disease, monitor treatment adherence, and encourage them to disclose their status to build a community of support.
 Another task is to trace and find defaulters in order to re-start them on treatment.
 Staff also participate in community awareness and education initiatives aimed at breaking the stigma of HIV in our communities

 Our out-patient service operates in five communities with over 10 000 in-home visits annually.
-Carers nurse the sick, dress wounds, monitor patient health and medication adherence, offer spiritual support to families and give medical and social referrals when needed.
+Carers nurse the sick, dress wounds, monitor patient health, distribute chronic medications and ensure medication adherence, offer spiritual support to families and give medical and social referrals when needed.
 In addition, Carers engage in door to door health campaigns to educate the community on a variety of issues

-Our 20-bed intermediate care facility provides physical rehabilitation, palliative care, recuperation following hospitalisation and respite care for the community.
-Holistic treatment is provided in the form of occupational therapy, physical therapy, nutritional support, side effect management, symptom control, and spiritual counselling.
-We seek to positively influence our patients’ quality of life, helping them lead healthy Christ-serving lives, no matter their illness.
+Our 22 bed Sub-Acute Hospital facility provides physical rehabilitation, Palliative care, recuperation following hospitalisation and respite care for the community.
+Holistic treatment is provided in the form of occupational therapy, physiotherapist, nutritional support, medication side effect management, symptom control, and spiritual counselling.
+We seek to positively influence our patients’ quality of life, helping them lead healthier lives, no matter their illness.

-Our health counsellors work in local facilities educating and counselling people on health issues.
-We also have one Drug Resistant TB Counsellor who serves all areas and runs monthly support groups.
-All our counsellors are trained to offer pre and post counselling for anyone having an HIV test, screen and educate about TB and STIs, promote risk reduction strategies including medical male circumcision, educate about mother-to-child transmission of HIV, and provide general health education talks
+Our Health Counsellors work in local facilities educating and counselling people on health issues.
+We also have one Drug-Resistant TB Counsellor who serves all areas and runs monthly support groups.
+Another counsellor provides pregnant and baby loss support.
+All our counsellors are trained to offer pre and post counselling for anyone having an HIV test, screen and educate about TB and STIs, promote risk reduction strategies including medical male circumcision, educate about mother-to-child transmission of HIV, and provide general health education talks.